yo-soy-dev/Whisp/README.md

-# WHISP — Real-time Video Calling Chat App
+# Whisp — Real-Time Video Calling & Chat App

 A production-ready real-time messaging and video calling application with modern tech stack and fully configured for **deployment on Render**.